weiyewang-development/weiyewang-development.github.io/_pages/about.md

 analysis, and big data.
 I have [taught](teaching) quantitative methodology and international relations, and am a certified instructor with [The Carpentries](https://carpentries.org).

+Weiye Wang (王炜晔) is Associated Professor at Renmin University, China and her expertise lies at the intersection of agrarian change, conservation, environmental governance, tourism development, and local livelihoods, with a focus on protected areas in China.
+Her work relies primarily on fieldworks.
+She has conducted fieldwork in 70+ protected areas across China.

+Her research has been supported by numerous grants from the National Key Research and Development Program of China, National Natural Science Foundation of China, French Development Agency, the Ruffor Foundation.
+Her work has been [published](publications) in _World Development_, _Land Use Policy_, _Forest Policy and Economics_, _Journal of Contemporary China_, among others.

+Dr. Wang holds her PhD and MS from the University of British Columbia (UBC), Canada, and a BM in rural development from Renmin University of China.

+For her CV, please click here: CV or 中文简历。

+Thank you for visiting!